kristiankielhofner/slurm-docker-cluster-cuda/README.md

-# Slurm Docker Cluster
+# Slurm Docker Cluster with CUDA

-This is a multi-container Slurm cluster using docker-compose.
-The compose file creates named volumes for persistent storage of MySQL data files as well as Slurm state and log directories.
+This is a multi-container Slurm cluster using docker compose.
+The compose file creates named volumes for persistent storage of MariaDB data files as well as Slurm state and log directories.

+It has been extended to support CUDA on Nvidia devices.
+By default all available local Nvidia GPUs are exposed to the control and compute containers.

 ## Containers and Volumes